-We have entered into employment agreements with each of our NEOs which provide for base salaries and annual cash incentive award targets, as reflected above, and with respect to Messrs.
-Schwimmer and Frankel, annual equity awards determined by our Compensation Committee in its sole discretion.
 The employment agreements for our NEOs also provide for certain severance and change-in-control payments and benefits, as described below under "Potential Payments upon Termination or Change in Control."
 The employment agreements with Messrs.
 Schwimmer and Frankel automatically renew annually, unless earlier terminated, and provide that the Company will nominate them for election as a director each year of the employment term.
-The terms of the employment agreements with Ms. Clark and Mr. Lanzer expire on November 8, 2025, and will renew automatically for successive one-year periods unless notice of nonrenewal is provided at least 120 days prior to expiration.
+The terms of the employment agreements with Ms. Clark and Mr. Lanzer expire on November 8, 2025, the term of the employment agreement with Mr. Fitzmaurice expires on November 18, 2027, and each will renew automatically for successive one-year periods unless notice of nonrenewal is provided at least 120 days prior to expiration.

-Outstanding Equity Awards At December 31, 2022
+Outstanding Equity Awards At December 31, 2024

-The following table summarizes the number of shares of common stock underlying outstanding equity incentive plan awards for each NEO as of December 31, 2022.
+The following table summarizes the number of shares of common stock underlying outstanding equity incentive plan awards for each NEO as of December 31, 2024.